WassOnCoffee Ramblings

 Hubbards Hills Treetop View In Summer

 The path from the top of the steps is not paved and by its very nature, is riddled with tree roots.
-Exercise caution if you are visually impaired or unsteady on your feet.
+As a result you’ll need to exercise caution if you are visually impaired or unsteady on your feet.

 From the top of the steps you’ll notice that there is a signpost offering additional walking routes.
 Remember though that this is the Lincolnshire Wolds so be prepared to have to tackle a few hills and rougher terrain.

-The path atop the park runs the length of Hubbards Hills.
-The descent is fairly gentle and the track leads down to the single track, leave canopied Crowtree Lane.
-Turning left will take you back into Hubbards Hills at the cafe and toilets entrance.
+The path along the top the park runs the length of Hubbards Hills.
+The descent is fairly gentle and the track leads down to the single track, leading to Crowtree Lane.
+Turn left to make your way back into Hubbards Hills at the cafe and toilets entrance.
+As you turn left look for a small bridge on the right of the road.
+Cross this bridge and follow the path which runs parallel to the road.

 If you park at the pay and display car park at Crowtree Lane entrance be aware that there is a descent from the car park to the paved path along the bottom of Hubbards Hills.
 It’s worth noting this small descent if you are planning on taking a wheelchair.
 It is accessible but you’ll need to take care.